 - Begin with a one off event.
+As you plan, make sure you include components that reflect the five core values of Messy Church – Christ-centred, Intergenerational, Creativity, Hospitality and Celebration.
 This gives the opportunity to consider ‘where to from here?’
 Depending on your reflections and the response may determine frequency, time & day from then on.
 A one off also allows members of the congregation to see Messy Church in action and to catch the vision.
 Our experience is that you get more ‘buy in’ from potential team folk once they have seen it work.

 - Where possible connect to a festival – e.g. Easter or Christmas, that community families can relate to.
 This isn’t essential but we feel is worth considering.